SUNY Eye Institute – Brooklyn, NY

 We provide research-training opportunities for undergraduate, graduate and medical students.
 Moreover, all ophthalmology residents are required to complete one research project.
 Whether you are looking for training options or interesting in support our work or just curious – please follow the links to learn about our research efforts and training opportunities.

 Our research staff is supported by federal grants from the National Eye Institute and from private foundations including the Foundation Fighting Blindness, Research to Prevent Blindness, and the E. Matilda Ziegler Foundation.
-However, private giving is an important part of every academic research center – even a state university.
-Please consider supporting our work – by giving to The 20/20 fund.
+However, private giving is an important part of every academic research center – even to a state university.
+Please consider supporting our work by giving to The 20/20 fund.

 Collaboration